Student Life

 File a Report

-Residential Life
+Housing & Residential Life

 Living on campus at New College allows students to engage fully in residential student life.
 New College students enjoy strong camaraderie and community unique to our campus.
 Our campus community is important to our student success.
-New College is intentionally designated as a residential college; as such, we require all students to live in the residence halls unless they have been granted an exemption or waiver.
+New College is intentionally designated as a residential college; as such, we require all first and second year students to live in the residence halls unless they have been granted an exemption or waiver.

 Residential Halls